loading

 — Dona M. Wong1

-1. Avoid charts if your data set isn’t rich enough.
-If a short table will give users the same insight, you may want to skip the visualization altogether.
+1. Avoid charts if the data set isn’t rich.
+If a short table gives users the same insight, consider skipping the visualization altogether.

 2. Avoid replacing tables with charts.
 Charts are an addition, not a replacement.